This is the website of the LEO Computers Society, celebrating the World’s First Business Computer.

 In 1951 the LEO I computer was operational and ran the world’s first regular routine office computer job.

 The LEO Computers Society (which has charitable status) started life as a reunion society for people who worked on these remarkable machines.
 Its principal mission now is to ensure that LEO’s heritage is preserved, protected and – importantly – promoted to wider audiences.
-Read more about the LEO Computer Societies mission (Our Mission). and see what the Science Museum has to say.
+Read more about the LEO Computer Societies mission (Our Mission).
+If you want to understand the development timeline and the rationale for its development see what the Science Museum has to say.

 More About Us

 URGENT REQUEST: Do you have any LEO memorabilia – e.g. pieces of hardware, engineering drawings, charts and plans, programming information, computer files, correspondence or reminiscences?

 If so, you can help us.
 We are collecting such material to join a growing archive at the Centre for Computing History in Cambridge, our partners in a National Lottery Heritage funded project to preserve, protect and promote the history of the world’s first business computer.